Is My Wifi Secure? Here is 5 Ways to Tell

 2. Test The Strength of Your Antivirus

-Antivirus software is a must-have for your devices as these safeguards from malicious entry into your devices.
-It ensures only safe downloads, so having the best one will help in enhancing the security.
+Antivirus software is a must-have for your devices as it safeguards them from malicious entry.
+It ensures only safe downloads, so having the best one will help enhance security.
 Suppose you compromise on the quality and invest in low-quality antivirus software.
-In that case, it will fail to warn you about the presence of threats, and ultimately your devices will be infected.
+In that case, it will fail to warn you about threats, and ultimately, your devices will be infected.

-To check the strength of your antivirus software, download an EICAR file that acts as an antivirus but is not in general.
+To check the strength of your antivirus software, you can download the EICAR test file, a safe, standardized file recognized by antivirus programs as a threat, allowing you to verify the antivirus’s responsiveness.
 This system helps to test the strength of your antivirus and its ability to detect it.

 3. Test Out The VPN Connection

-Your internet connection can face threats even from the possibility of information leakages through Domain Names.
-It’s better to cross-check about the leakage of your information if you are using VPN.
-If you visit the website without a VPN, it can reveal all the info deducted from your connection.
-This system will ensure your secured VPN and won’t leak out your information.
+Your internet connection can face threats, even from the possibility of information leakages through Domain Names.
+It’s better to cross-check about the leakage of your information if you are using a VPN.
+Visiting a website without a VPN may expose your IP address and location information, but not necessarily ‘all the info deducted from your connection.
+This system will ensure your VPN is secured and won’t leak your information.

-Suppose you revisit the website after the VPN activation and see your information instead of the details of the server.
-In that case, it indicates that your VPN is not securing the Wifi connection properly.
+Suppose you revisit the website after the VPN activation and see your information instead of the server details.
+In that case, it indicates that your VPN is not properly securing the Wi-Fi connection.

 4. Keep Your Router Protected

 The router is the prominent gadget connected to your network and plays an important role that one cannot ignore.
 Such routers perform several functions as they are the connecting route that allows the modem’s connection with the internal network.
 Most of the time, this router becomes the central target for hackers.
-Using a good security key like WEP or, commonly, a strong Wifi password can ensure that your Wifi being a secured connection.
+A strong security protocol like WPA2 or WPA3, along with a strong Wi-Fi password, can ensure your Wi-Fi connection is secure.

-However, if you are finding it hard to ensure its security, do a quick cross-check with both the passwords to access the network and the other to gain admin control over the router.
-Random phrases or characters make it hard for the hackers trying to get access to your system.
+However, if you find it hard to ensure its security, do a quick cross-check with the passwords to access the network and the other to gain admin control over the router.
+Random phrases or characters make it hard for hackers to access your system.

 5. Keep An Eye On The Protocol

-When you send information to a website, there’s almost no encryption to protect your data between you and the website.
-Hackers can effortlessly note your information, so it is great to avoid using HTTP on any public network.
+When you send information to a website using HTTP, there’s no encryption to protect your data in transit, making it vulnerable to interception.
+Hackers can effortlessly note your information, so avoiding using HTTP on any public network is excellent.

-It is a matter of concern and maybe pretty dreadful thinking about whether my Wifi is secure when there always remains the fear of spilling up your personal information or the misuse of data by hackers.
-Checking about the security of the system and making the necessary changes can save you from greater havocs.
+It is a matter of concern and maybe pretty dreadful thinking about whether my Wi-Fi is secure when there always remains the fear of spilling your personal information or the misuse of data by hackers.
+Checking about the security of the system and making the necessary changes can save you from greater havoc.

 What Security Type is My Wifi